-We have openings for 1 graduate student in surgical education, starting in September 2020.
+We have openings for 2 graduate students in surgical education, starting in September 2020.
 Positions are available through the Psychology, Neuroscience and Behaviour, Computional Science and Engineering, and Health Science Education programs.
 Opportunities are available to work on projects related to assessment and evaluation, skill acquisition, observational learning, and competency-based medical education.

 Most members of our group fall into one of these categories:

 Postdoctoral Fellows who are interested in applying advanced data science techniques either to EEG or education data

 Surgical Fellows who are interested in pursuing a fellowship in education research